Cello

 Shin was a member of the Minnesota Orchestra from 2001 to 2006 and returned as a full time member again in 2012.
 In addition to her orchestral work, she serves as an artistic director of the Bakken Trio.

-Cellist Arek Tesarczyk joined the Minnesota Orchestra in 2004 and made his solo debut with the Orchestra in 2006, performing Beethoven’s Triple Concerto.
+Cellist Arek Tesarczyk joined the Minnesota Orchestra in 2004 and made his solo in 2006, performing Beethoven’s Triple Concerto.
 He gave the world premiere performances of Rautavaara’s Cello Concerto No. 2, Towards the Horizon, under the baton of Osmo Vänskä in fall 2010.
 He has presented a full range of concerto repertoire, including works by Dvořák, Elgar, Saint-Saëns, Haydn, Schumann, Tchaikovsky and Goldschmidt, as soloist with the Winnipeg Symphony Orchestra, Silesian Chamber Orchestra, Orchesta Sinfonica de Chile and Concert Artists of Baltimore.